MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/code-examples-for-the-windows-store-submission-api.md

 author: mcleanbyron
 ms.assetid: 14C23FE6-3EAF-445E-85C1-DF188A7822CA
 description: Use the code examples in this section to learn more about using the Windows Store submission API.
-title: Code examples for the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Code examples for the submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article